facebook/react-native-website/docs/fast-refresh.md

 ## How It Works

-- If you edit a module that **only exports React component(s)**, Fast Refresh will update the code just for that module, and re-render your component.
+- If you edit a module that **only exports React component(s)**, Fast Refresh will update the code only for that module, and re-render your component.
 You can edit anything in that file, including styles, rendering logic, event handlers, or effects.
 - If you edit a module with exports that _aren't_ React components, Fast Refresh will re-run both that module, and the other modules importing it.
 So if both `Button.js` and `Modal.js` import `Theme.js`, editing `Theme.js` will update both components.
 - Finally, if you **edit a file** that's **imported by modules outside of the React tree**, Fast Refresh **will fall back to doing a full reload**.
 You might have a file which renders a React component but also exports a value that is imported by a **non-React component**.
 For example, maybe your component also exports a constant, and a non-React utility module imports it.
 In that case, consider migrating the query to a separate file and importing it into both files.
 This will re-enable Fast Refresh to work.
 Other cases can usually be solved in a similar way.